Skip to main content

 Three of the 10 most expensive guitars ever sold at auction – including Kurt Cobain’s Smells Like Teen Spirit Mustang and David Gilmour’s Black Fender Stratocaster, numbers 2 and 3 on that respective list – belonged to Irsay, and the value of his whole collection has been estimated at a billion dollars.

 Earlier this year, though, it was revealed that the whole thing – the jewels included – would go under the hammer at Christie's auction house in New York.
-Now, the day of that mega-auction is upon us – and we're live on the floor.
+As the auction unfolded today (Thursday, March 12), we were live on the floor.

 Refresh